 Teachers must also hold as a minimum a current CPR certificate.
 Extension courses for first aid and pool lifeguarding are also recommended.

 Current AUSTSWIM Licensed Teachers™ who reside in Australia are covered by Public Liability and Professional Indemnity Insurance.
 Swim schools must obtain a business insurance policy.
 Swim schools should seek professional advice from an insurance broker.

 What sort of help will my swim school get from World Wide Swim School?

-Laurie is an Australia water safety advocate and has operates swim schools in Australia since 1966.
+Laurie is an Australia water safety advocate and has operated swim schools in Australia since 1966.
 He is passionate about lifting the standard of the learn to swim industry through professional development.
-Laurie wants to share his knowledge via interactive learning, video streaming, high level articles, lesson plans, live events, newsletters and more.
+Laurie wants to share his knowledge via interactive learning, video streaming, high-level articles, lesson plans, live events, newsletters and more.

 How can the Swim School Hub assist my program?

 The Swim School Hub can help you reach the specific goals for your Swim School through the comprehensive online training modules, lesson plans for every age group and a load of resources, including video skill based resources, important articles and links.